 Even Rain Is Just Water: A Memoir of Rejection, Revelation & Redemption

-Reader Group Guide Inside
+Reader Group Guide Inside (paperback only)

 Even at three, I knew Ne-Ne and I had different mamas.
 Ne-Ne’s mama loved and cherished her.
 My mama despised and rejected me.
 Ne-Ne left a sweet taste in her mama’s mouth.
 I left a bitter taste in my mama’s mouth—even though our mamas were the same person.